-EN/ISO 340 tests involve exposing 6 individual samples of belt to a naked flame causing them to burn.
+EN ISO 340 tests involve exposing six individual samples of belt to a naked flame, causing them to burn.
 The source of the flame is then removed.
 A current of air is then applied to the test piece for a specified time after the removal of the flame.
 The time it takes for the belt sample to self-extinguish after the flame has been removed is then measured.
-The duration of continued burning (visible flame) should be less than 15 seconds for each sample with a maximum cumulative duration of 45 seconds for each group of six test samples.
-This determines how fire can be carried along a moving belt.
+The duration of continued burning (visible flame) must be less than 15 sec. for each sample, with a maximum cumulative duration of 45 sec. for each group of six test samples.
+This effectively determines the distance fire can be carried along a moving belt.

-What to watch for: Even if a manufacturer states that their fire resistant belt has passed the ISO 340 test, the buyer should still exercise caution.
-A blazing conveyor belt can easily spread fire more than 40 meters in 15 seconds.
-If you are at all unsure of what level of fire resistance you need then it is recommended to seek more detailed guidance.
+Even if a manufacturer states that their fire resistant belt has passed the ISO 340 test, the buyer should still exercise caution.
+A blazing conveyor belt can easily spread fire more than 40 m in 15 sec.